Charles Sumner: Early life, education, and law career

 Charles Sumner was born at 58 Irving Street in Boston on January 6, 1811.
 His father, Charles Pinckney Sumner, was a Harvard-educated lawyer, abolitionist, and early proponent of racial integration of schools, who shocked 19th-century Boston by opposing anti-miscegenation laws.
 His mother, Relief Jacob, worked as a seamstress before marrying Charles.

 Both of Sumner's parents were born in poverty and were described as exceedingly formal and undemonstrative.
 His father served as Clerk of the Massachusetts House of Representatives from 1806 to 1807 and from 1810 to 1811, and he had a moderately successful legal practice.
-Throughout Sumner's childhood, his family teetered on the edge of the middle class.
+Throughout Sumner's childhood, his family teetered on the edge of the middle class while living in a majority Black part of the Beacon Hill neighborhood.
+Growing up around Black Bostonians, who often shared stories of injustice they faced, would shape Sumner's future politics, helping spur his fight for racial equality.

 Charles Pinckney Sumner hated slavery and told his son that freeing the slaves would "do us no good" unless society treated them equally.
 He was a close associate of Unitarian leader William Ellery Channing.
 Expanding on Channing's argument that human beings had infinite potential to improve themselves, Sumner concluded that environment had "an important, if not controlling influence" in shaping people.
 Thus, if society gave precedence to "knowledge, virtue and religion", then "the most forlorn shall grow into forms of unimagined strength and beauty."
 Moral law, he believed, was as important for governments as it was for individuals, and legal institutions that inhibited personal progress—like slavery or segregation—were evil.

 The family's fortunes improved in 1825, when Charles Pinckney Sumner became Sheriff of Suffolk County; he held the position until his death in 1838.
 The family attended Trinity Church, but after 1825, they occupied a pew in King's Chapel.
 Sumner's father was also able to provide higher education for his children; the young Charles attended Boston Latin School, where he befriended Robert Charles Winthrop, James Freeman Clarke, Samuel Francis Smith, and Wendell Phillips.
 In 1830, he graduated from Harvard College, where he lived in Hollis Hall and was a member of the Porcellian Club.
-He then attended Harvard Law School, where he became a protégé of Joseph Story and an enthusiastic student of jurisprudence.
+He then attended Harvard Law School, where he became a protégé of Unitarian Joseph Story and an enthusiastic student of jurisprudence.

 After graduating in 1834, Sumner was admitted to the bar and entered private practice in Boston in partnership with George Stillman Hillard.
 A visit to Washington decided him against a political career, and he returned to Boston resolved to practice law.
 He contributed to the quarterly American Jurist and edited Story's court decisions as well as some law texts.
 From 1836 to 1837, Sumner lectured at Harvard Law School.